intrinio/ruby-sdk/docs/CompanyApi.md

 identifier = "AAPL" # String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

 opts = {
+  report_type: nil, # String | Filter by report type.
+Separate values with commas to return multiple report types.
+  start_date: Date.parse("2015-01-01"), # Date | Filed on or after the given date
+  end_date: nil, # Date | Filed before or after the given date
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }